 A mammography machine uses X-rays to create an image of the breast where fatty tissues appear dark while connective tissues appear white.
 In younger women, breast density or the amount of connective tissue is typically higher.
 This makes tumors, which also appear white on the image, hard to detect.

-Breast MRIs and breast ultrasounds are less frequently used tools.
+Breast MRIs and breast ultrasounds are additional tools that a doctor may use to take a closer look.
 A doctor may also order a breast biopsy, where a needle retrieves breast tissue from inside the area of concern.
 The sample is then examined for cancerous cells under a microscope.